-Back: Solid, strong, well muscled, taut and straight.
+Back: Solid, well muscled, taut and straight.
 The vertebral spines should be hidden by the muscles.

 Loin: Short, broad, tight, muscular, straight or slightly arched.
-The portion from back to loin is well coupled.
+The loin is well attached.

-Croup: Broad and of sufficient length, not cut off short.
-Sloping slightly to the tail.
+Croup: Broad and of sufficient length, not cut off short, sloping slightly to the tail.
 Well muscled.

-Chest: Deep and broad with well developed, well muscled, moderately arched forechest; sternum extending as far back as possible.
-The sternum and the elbow should be at the same level.
-Ribs moderately arched.
-Last ribs carried well back.
+Chest: Deep and broad with well developed well muscled and moderately arched forechest, sternum extending as well back as possible.
+The sternum and the elbows should be at the same level.
+Last ribs moderately arched.
+Ribs carried well back.

-Underline: Elegant, tight, arching line towards the rear, slightly tucked up.
+Underline and belly: Elegant, tight, arching towards the rear, slightly tucked up.

-TAIL: Set on slightly low, strong at the base, then tapering.
+TAIL: Set on at medium height, strong at the base, then tapering.
 In countries where tail docking is not prohibited by law, the tail may be shortened by one quarter to avoid hunting hazards.
-If tail docking is prohibited, the tail reaches down to the hock joint and carried straight or slightly sabre like.
+If the tail docking is prohibited, the tail reaches down to the hock joint and is carried straight or slightly sabre like.
 On the move, it is raised up to the horizontal.
-It is well covered by dense coat.
+The tail is well furnished with dense coat.